shumwaymark/sentinelcam/README.rst

   │
   └──  # additional directories for each date

-It is important to note that the collection of image data occurs independently from the tracking data.
-Some variation in the rate of capture can be expected.
-Differences from a perspective in real time are not expected to be significant.
+The collection of image data occurs independently from the tracking data.
+Some variation in the rate of capture can be expected, though these differences are not expected to be significant.
 There can also be minor differences between the clock times from one network node to another.

-To correlate tracking data back to a captured image, it is helpful to bind these together by estimating an elapsed time from the starting point for each data source, perhaps even with consideration for latency as an additional factor.
+Reporting around image analysis is designed to connect any results to the timestamp of the image when it was captured.

 DataPump and DataFeed
 ---------------------